Haley-Euphemia-Sands/Elite-Dangerous-Journal-Parser/README.md

 ## TODO:

-1. Message history
-2. The ability to ignore sent or recieved messages with message history as well as whether to include npc or not
+1. The ability to ignore sent or recieved messages with message history as well as whether to include npc or not
-3. FSD jumps info
+2. FSD jumps info
-4. Other Statistics
+3. Other Statistics
-5. May redo in C++.
+4. May redo in C++.